The Madness of George III

 The Madness of George III is a 1991 play by Alan Bennett.
-It is a fictionalised biographical study of the latter half of the reign of George III of the United Kingdom, his battle with mental illness, and the inability of his court to handle his condition.
+It is a fictionalised biographical study of the latter half of the reign of King George III of Great Britain, his battle with mental illness, and the inability of his court to handle his condition.
 It was adapted for film in 1994 as The Madness of King George.